Infleqtion/client-superstaq/cirq-superstaq/README.md

     verbose=True,
 )

-# Submitting a circuit to IBM's Brisbane QPU.
+# Submitting a circuit to IBM's Fez QPU.
 Providing the "dry-run" method parameter instructs Superstaq to simulate the circuit, and is available to free trial users.
-job = service.create_job(circuit, repetitions=1, target="ibmq_brisbane_qpu", method="dry-run")
+job = service.create_job(circuit, repetitions=100, target="ibmq_fez_qpu", method="dry-run")
 print("This is the job that's created ", job.status())
-print(job.counts())
+print(job.counts(0))
 ```